 DAY 4: ZARAGOZA - MADRID (B)

-After breakfast depart to Madrid by train (High Speed Train / approx. 1,5 Hrs).
+After breakfast depart to Madrid by train (High-Speed Train / approx. 1,5 Hrs).
 Free time in Madrid: Spain's capital, is a cosmopolitan city.
-Its position as a centre for economics, finance, administration and services combines the most modern infrastructure with an important cultural and artistic heritage, the legacy of centuries of fascinating history.
-Madrid is strategically located at the geographical centre of the Iberian peninsula, 646 meters above sea level.
-Its old town is exemplary among major European cities, and blends harmoniously with the most modern and convenient of urban infrastructure.
+Its position as a center for economics, finance, administration, and services combines the most modern infrastructure with an important cultural and artistic heritage, the legacy of centuries of fascinating history.
+Madrid is strategically located at the geographical center of the Iberian peninsula, 646 meters above sea level.
+Its old town is exemplary among major European cities and blends harmoniously with the most modern and convenient of urban infrastructure.
 The Madrid area has been settled since the Lower Paleolithic age, but it was not until 1561 that King Philip II made it the capital of his mighty empire.
-The historic old town, also known as "Madrid de las Austrias" (referring to the Hapsburg empire) is a living example of the city's 16th and 17th century heyday, as is its impressive Plaza Mayor (square), which was opened in 1620 and remains one of Spain's most popular and typical spots.
-Near to the Plaza Mayor is the so-called "aristocratic centre" of Madrid, home to the stunning Royal Palace, a 17th century monument that combines Baroque and Classical styles.
-Next to the palace you can find the Plaza de Oriente (square), the Opera House and the modern Almudena Cathedral, consecrated in 1993 by Pope John Paul II.
-This ensemble of monuments is completed by the Puerta del Sol, a square flanked by select shops, and the "Paseo del Arte", so called for its unique museums, palaces and gardens, not forgetting the unmistakable Bank of Spain building, the Palacio de las Telecomunicaciones (currently home to the Spanish Post Office) and the Cibeles and Neptuno fountains.
+The historic old town, also known as "Madrid de las Austrias" (referring to the Hapsburg empire) is a living example of the city's 16th and 17th-century heyday, as is its impressive Plaza Mayor (square), which was opened in 1620 and remains one of Spain's most popular and typical spots.
+Near the Plaza Mayor is the so-called "aristocratic center" of Madrid, home to the stunning Royal Palace, a 17th-century monument that combines Baroque and Classical styles.
+Next to the palace, you can find the Plaza de Oriente (square), the Opera House, and the modern Almudena Cathedral, consecrated in 1993 by Pope John Paul II.
+This ensemble of monuments is completed by the Puerta del Sol, a square flanked by select shops, and the "Paseo del Arte", so called for its unique museums, palaces, and gardens, not forgetting the unmistakable Bank of Spain building, the Palacio de las Telecomunicaciones (currently home to the Spanish Post Office) and the Cibeles and Neptuno fountains.
 Art and culture are central to Madrid life.
 The city has 73 museums that cover all fields of human knowledge.
-Of these, the most important are the Prado Museum, one of the world's greatest art galleries, the Thyssen-Bornemisza Museum with more than 800 paintings, sculptures and tapestries that go from the earliest Dutch masters to the most avant-garde trends, and the Reina Sofía National Art Centre, which is dedicated to Spanish contemporary art, with works by Picasso, Joan Miró, Salvador Dalí and Juan Gris among others.
+Of these, the most important is the Prado Museum, one of the world's greatest art galleries, the Thyssen-Bornemisza Museum with more than 800 paintings, sculptures, and tapestries that go from the earliest Dutch masters to the most avant-garde trends, and the Reina Sofía National Art Centre, which is dedicated to Spanish contemporary art, with works by Picasso, Joan Miró, Salvador Dalí, and Juan Gris among others.
 Overnight in Madrid.

 DAY 5: MADRID - SEGOVIA - World Heritage City (B)